 Racks and service PDUs are supplied by Roller Network.
 Customer supplied racks and PDUs are not permitted.
 Y-Cords (2 to 1) are permitted.
 Chained Y-cords and/or chained PDUs are forbidden.
 Damage (cosmetic or functional) will be repaired or replaced at customer’s expense.
 Customers with three-phase PDUs must keep phase balance within 10%.
 No customer UPS units, batteries, or similar are allowed in racks.
 Diversity or redundant power feeds require normal load to be evenly balanced and split across PDUs and phases, where total power must not exceed the contracted power for a single PDU (dual redundant or diverse PDU power is equal to single PDU power divided by 2).

 All equipment must be properly secured with positive locking mechanisms or methods.
 Equipment and accessory rails must support square-hole rails.
 (If required, captive nut hardware is available on request.)
 Four-post shelving is permitted, such as: APC AR8122BLK (fixed) or APC AR8123BLK (sliding).
 Shelving must secure to all rails.
 Stacking of unsecured equipment within a rack is not permitted.

 Power and data cabling must be cleanly dressed, conform to facility standards, and not interfere with other customers.
 Cabling should be routed in such a manner as to not obstruct equipment airflow or accessibility.
 Roller Network reserves the right to correct non-compliant installations.

 Roller Network utilizes APC AR3100 or AR3200 NetShelter SX 42U 600mm Wide x 1070mm Deep Enclosures for colocation.
 Maximum rack load must not exceed 3,000lbs (42U full rack) or 1,500lbs (20U half rack) evenly distributed.

-Batteries are prohibited within server suite spaces (excepting CMOS, RAID BBU, and similar small battery packs).
-Customer UPS equipment may not be placed in colocation spaces or connected to the main facility UPS.
+Batteries are prohibited within colocation space (excepting CMOS, RAID BBU, or similar).
+Customer UPS equipment may not be placed in colocation space or connected to the main facility UPS.
 Roller Network maintains a maintenance agreement for our facility-wide UPS; maintenance records are available on-site for inspection.

 No equipment may be placed outside of or on top of cabinets.
 No cabling may be routed outside of cabinets.
 Rack doors must remain in place and normally closed; doors must be normally locked unless access is required.
 Colocated equipment must not be placed directly on the floor.